 Fees are subject to VAT (applied at the current Italian rate of 22%).
 Under current EU fiscal regulations, VAT will not however applied to companies, Institutions or Universities providing a valid tax registration number.

-Course fees cover: course materials (handouts, Stata do files and datasets to used during the course), a temporary licence of Stata valid for 30 days from the beginning of the course and coffee breaks.
+Course fees cover: teaching materials, a temporary course licence of Stata valid for 30 days from the beginning of the course, light lunch and coffee breaks.

 The number of participants is limited to 15.
 Places, will be allocated on a first come, first serve basis.
 The course will be officially confirmed, when at least 8 individuals are enrolled.

-Individuals interested in attending the training course, must return their completed registration forms to TStat by:
+Individuals interested in attending the training course, must return their completed registration forms to TStat by the